easyscience/EasyCrystallography/docs/index.md

 # Crystallography in EasyScience

-EasyCrystallography is a library used to generate and manipulate crystal structures within the [EasyScience](https://github.com/EasyScience) framework.
+**EasyCrystallography** is a Python library used within the [EasyScience](https://github.com/EasyScience) framework to generate and manipulate crystal structures.